 It is best to study a little bit before and after each class rather than just the week before your finals.
 This makes it easier to remember the previous content, so you can continue learning more each week.

 Apply your knowledge

-Ask questions early and often; continuously practise what you learn!
+Ask questions early and often; continuously practice what you learn!
 Most university courses are not just memorization, you will need to apply the knowledge to real-world examples.